eosphoros-ai/liteio/doc/en/introduction.md

 For example, there are two types of servers: compute-intensive 96C 4T and storage-intensive 64C 20T.
 Assuming that the CPU of the storage model has been allocated, with 5T disk space left, while the compute model still has avaiable CPU but no disks to allocate.
 Using LiteIO, it is possible to combine the CPU of the compute model with the remaining disk space of the storage model into a new container to provide services, thus enhancing the efficiency of both computational and storage capacities.

-## General storage and computing separation
+## General Storage And Computing Separation

 LiteIO is a general storage service technology, which acts on storage logic volumes, in conjunction with K8S, the storage perceived by upper-layer containers or applications is indistinguishable from that of local disks.
 Whether it is direct read/write to block devices (bdev) or formatting the block devices into any file system, no modifications are required from upper-layer services.
 Databases such as OceanBase, MySQL, PostgreSQL, or applications written in Java, Python, or Go can utilize it as a regular disk.